pydantic/pydantic/docs/usage/types.md

 : converts a bytes string with units to bytes

 `NanoTime`
-: converts a time string with units to nanoseconds
+: converts a time string with units to nanoseconds, `NanoTime` is a subclass of `int`

 ### Typing Iterables